bigoshunane/Web-Scraping-Challenge-HM-10/README.md

 ![app](https://user-images.githubusercontent.com/84547558/158883058-08222389-9a10-4aa2-9004-a53a598a9478.png)

-4. Index.html: HTML page that displays the information parsed through various Mars websites and creates a dashboard of information.
+4. Index.html: HTML page that displays the information parsed through various Mars websites and creates a dashboard with Mars Facts information.
    Styled using Bootstrap.
 The script is in the repository.

 ![index](https://user-images.githubusercontent.com/84547558/158883279-589d0a02-fee4-41bf-b241-f80e32175ea0.png)